 - take a short hike (our suggestion is Mt.
 Kolovrat, 1243m or Mt.
 Svinjak, 1653m)

 - discover the Great Soča gorge and jump into the freezing cold Soča

 - visit Kozjak waterfall (near Kobarid) and spectacular Boka waterfall (near Bovec)

-- spend some time in Kobarid museum (World War One)
+- spend some time in the Kobarid Museum (World War One)

-- eat a delicious meal in Hiša Franko, where almost everything on plate is produced in the Chef’s garden or bought at local farmers (make sure to reserve your table at leats 6 months in advance, if you want to try great food coked by Ana Roš, the world's best female chef in 2017)
+- eat a delicious meal in Hiša Franko, where almost everything on the plate is produced in the Chef’s garden or bought at local farmers (make sure to reserve your table at least 6 months in advance, if you want to try great food cooked by Ana Roš, the world's best female chef in 2017)

 Photo credit: Dries Talloen, summer 2018